-In California, alimony, also called “spousal support” usually takes the form of monthly payments from one ex-spouse to the other, either for a specific period of time or until certain events occur.
-Alimony may also be paid in a lump sum, by a transfer of property, or by direct payment of other expenses (such as mortgage payments).
+In California, alimony usually takes the form of monthly payments from one ex-spouse to the other, for a specific period of time.
+Spouses may also pay alimony in a lump sum, by a transfer of property, or by direct payment of other expenses (such as mortgage payments).

 If the marital settlement agreement and divorce order are silent on this subject, the parties will have to rely on California law to answer these questions.

-For example, your spouse's increase in income, your spouse's lowered needs, or your spouse's living with another person in a romantic relationship may all qualify as a "change in circumstances" that the court can use to lower or end your alimony payments.
+For example, your spouse's increase in income, your spouse's lowered needs, or your spouse's living with another person in a romantic relationship may all qualify as a "change in circumstances" that the court can use to lower or end your support payments.